arnabnandikgp/setban_ASN_poc/README.md

 Make sure the following are in the final implementation.
 - [ ] All the new methods described in the POC for the Banman class to use the proposed bannedaslist.dat
 - [ ] Modifying the setban RPC to handle arguments in the form of ASNs
-- [ ] Making sure that the after adding an ASN to the bannedAs list all the already connected peers belonging to that AS get disconnected immediately.
+- [ ] Making sure that after adding an ASN to the bannedAs list all the already connected peers belonging to that AS get disconnected immediately.

 Doubts